iorobertob/kimo_database/README.md

 # KIMO Database
 ## v 1.0

+# !!!!
+THIS IS BROKEN !!!!
+THE SEARCH BREAKS EVERYTHING, FIX OR REMOVE

 # TODO before release
 - Make search across all database not only current paginated results
 - Replace upload options for thumbs, etc., with links to those resources.
 Where to host them then?